 Young (and very chaste) male-male yearning is represented politely, as a matter of fact – in the sense that no one goes into tainted love/ ughh- thats- gross/ abject mode, but at the same time these are not young males speaking their lines.
-They are some kind of idealised ultra-sensible BL critters that think (and speak) like (female) updated Jane Austen characters.
+They are some kind of idealized ultra-sensible BL critters that think (and speak) like updated Jane Austen women characters.

 While Taiyou is caught in the middle, he remains a good-natured well-behaved person so he does not spit venom and abjection at Ten, or Saeki.
 He even has a bit of empathy for both of them.
 Perhaps that Ten could soon be an in-law counts as a reason for a good behavior imperative in Japanese manga-land?
 Later Saeki gets dragged over to Hinata and Taiyou’s house, with Ten in tow to apologize for his petty behaviour.
 Taiyou gets to ask why?
 “Why fall for a guy when you look normal and could get a nice girl?”

 Suddenly Saeki gets the high moral ground.
-Note that Saeki does not pull a 1970’s BL oath defending his need to live truthfully in the manner that so moved so many 1970’s female readers.
+Note that Saeki does not pull a 1970’s BL oath defending his need to live truthfully in the manner that so moved so many 1970’s women readers.
 Society has changed.
-There is likewise no need for the problematic “I’m not gay but” line.
+There is likewise no need for the problematic “I’m not gay, but…” line.
 Instead it is an assured “I know what I like“.
-The Saeki character might be revealed as still a BL trope – a “normal” guy who just gets fixated on a “special one and only” but the dynamic has been updated so as to wiggle past any of the old-style insulting “I’m not gay, but” tropes.
+The Saeki character might be revealed as still a BL trope – a “normal” guy who just gets fixated on a “special one and only” but the dynamic has been updated so as to wiggle past any of the old-style insulting “I’m not gay, but…” tropes.

 In the end lots of friendzoning ensues.

 Score 3 wins for the Mangaka.
-First she gets to preach from high moral ground, and she gets to deploy some light BL candy-floss for her (assumed mostly female) readership.
+First she gets to preach from high moral ground, and she gets to deploy some light BL candy-floss for her (assumed mostly young women) readership.
 Finally she does it while slipping past a yaoi-ronso faux-pas; which both gains and promotes social capital!
 Win-win-win!

 The Mangaka is not yet finished with Taiyou:

 Soon it is revealed that store-girl has a long standing unrequited crush on her friend, but will never, never, never speak dare its name… Except to Taiyou.
-Wow! an honest- to- goodness female homosexual character in a chaste shojo manga!
-A potential for real yuri, or at least some shojo-ai.
+Wow! an honest- to- goodness lesbian character in a chaste shoujo manga!
+A potential for real yuri, or at least some of what outlander fans call shoujo-ai.
 That puts Lily one, no wait, three, perhaps four sympathetic gay characters up on Genshiken.